 Before we look into how you can best use Azure DevOps in your SDLC, let’s answer a fundamental question:

 Azure DevOps is a Software as a service (SaaS) platform from Microsoft that provides an end-to-end DevOps toolchain for developing and deploying software.
 It also integrates with most leading tools on the market and is a great option for orchestrating a DevOps toolchain.
 It comprises a range of services covering the full development life-cycle and can also be used to orchestrate third-party tools.

-If you don’t want to integrate different tools, and have one place for source controls, work items, builds, deployments, test cases etc., using Azure DevOps you can have complete integration and traceability of our entire application lifecycle management.
+If you don’t want to integrate different sdlc tools, and have one place for source controls, work items, builds, deployments, test cases etc., using Azure DevOps, you can have complete integration and traceability of our entire application lifecycle management.

-This article will cover how you can Azure DevOps at scale.
-Let’s go through each stage of the SDLC and see how you can utilize Azure DevOps.
+This article will cover how you can utilize Azure DevOps at scale.
+So, let’s go through each stage of the SDLC and see how you can utilize Azure DevOps.